 Chapel - $1,400

 Couples should schedule a meeting with the assistant organist to determine the music selections for your wedding.
 During your consultation, the organist can also help to arrange additional musicians and/or soloists.
 Our music staff is responsible for music at all services.
-No taped or secular music is allowed at PHPC wedding ceremonies.
-Please email the organist at for more information.
+No taped or music or music not appropriate for worship is allowed at PHPC wedding ceremonies.
+Please email the music staff at

 What is the first thing we should do in planning our wedding music?